wabbajack-tools/mod-lists/bevilex/readme.md

 Included below are some general steps for installing additional mods on top of the Bevilex install.
 For inspiration, the Bevilex guide has a number of gameplay enhancing suggestions that you can incorporate on top of the guide which have been tried and tested - see the bottom of [this page](https://www.nexusmods.com/oblivion/mods/47591) for more details.

 While we cannot guarantee support if you modify the list, we can provide advice.
 Please direct any modlist editing or additions queries to the Unofficial Bevilex thread within the #general-oblivion-discussion Wabbajack Discord channel.
-To navigate there, simply select the #general-oblivion-discussion channel, press the threads (#) button on the top bar, and select 'Unofficial Bevilex - Modlist Additions'.
+To navigate there in the browser, simply open [this link](https://discord.com/channels/605449136870916175/881449257805185035).
+Otherwise, in the Discord app: select the #general-oblivion-discussion channel, press the threads (#) button on the top bar, and select 'Unofficial Bevilex - Modlist Additions'.
 Depending on activity, this thread will appear either within the 'Active' or 'Archived' tab.

 ![](https://i.imgur.com/zBcL80g.png)